MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v17.md

 This task isn't required for installing the update.
 However, it might be useful for support purposes and answering a common question about the application version.
 The **Help and Support** page in the client displays an application version, such as 16.1.2345.6.
 This version number isn't updated automatically when you install an update.

 However, the [!INCLUDE[server](../developer/includes/server.md)] includes a configuration setting called **Solution Version Extension** (SolutionVersionExtension).
-This setting lets you specify an extension whose version number will show as the Application Version on the client's **Help and Support** page.
+This setting lets you specify an extension whose version number shows as the Application Version on the client's **Help and Support** page.
 Typically, you'd use the extension considered to be your solution's base application.
 You set **Solution Version Extension** to ID of the extension.
 For example, if your solution uses the Microsoft Base Application, set the value to `437dbf0e-84ff-417a-965d-ed2bb9650972`.

 You can set **Solution Version Extension** by using the [!INCLUDE[admintool](../developer/includes/admintool.md)] or the [Set-NAVServerConfiguration](/powershell/module/microsoft.dynamics.nav.management/set-navserverconfiguration) cmdlet of the [!INCLUDE[admin shell](../developer/includes/adminshell.md)].